onkanat/lms_chat/README.md

 4. Select a model from the dropdown menu
 5. Start chatting!

+### Using RAG (Retrieval-Augmented Generation)

+1. Toggle the RAG switch in the top menu to enable RAG functionality
+2. Upload text documents (.txt, .md) to your knowledge base
+3. Ask questions related to your documents
+4. The system will automatically retrieve relevant information and augment the AI's responses
+5. View source documents by clicking "Show sources" in the response

 ## Keyboard Shortcuts

 - Press `Enter` to send a message